raoulkalkman/budgeting/README.md

         - give (repeating) statements a name
         - give certain vendors specific expence names / tags

-- keep track of different groups of expenses
+- keep track of different (sub)categories of expenses
+- add tax amount per record
 - place expenses on timeline
 - show nice graphs of expenses per group per month
-- give groups tags, such as "essential", "holiday", "non-essential"
+- give (sub)categories tags, such as "essential", "holiday", "non-essential"
+- keep track of loans and growthrate (as well as projected future costs)

 ## future functionalities
 - allow user to add periods / events to timeline, such as a holiday, or moving houses